CasperHK/GoToSchool/README.md

 ============

 ## Introduction
-An completely open-source web based school management tool using in Golang, ReactJS, SQLite and Webpack.
+A completely open-source web based school management tool using in Golang, ReactJS, SQLite and Webpack.

 ## Targets
  * [ ] Student Management System